-More male nurses and carers, please
+More male nurses and carer needed in the industry

-In this light. we reached out to Newcross healthcare assistant, Stephen Campbell from our Perth branch, and nurse Bill Blair from Dundee, about their experience of working in the sector.
+To fill the gaps in care supply, we should encourage more male nurses and carers to join the country’s careforce.
+Without them, care faces an uncertain future with greater retention and recruitment issues.
+We reached out to Newcross healthcare assistant, Stephen Campbell from our Perth branch, and nurse Bill Blair from Dundee, about their experience as male nurses and carers working in the sector.

 What made you want to work in the care profession?